ipserc/passgenGUI/README.md

 # passgenGUI
-GUI based on GTK for generating customized passwords
+Application for generating customized passwords with GUI based on GTK

 passgen allows you to generate passwords according to certain rules that are, a length, a set of characters and number of them.